raihan2bd/velocity/README.md

 # Velocity

 Velocity is a compact, standard-library-only HTTP framework for Go.
 It is designed around a pooled request context, a method-aware route tree, explicit error returns, and safe defaults.
-It has no transitive dependencies.
+It has no transitive 3rd party dependencies.

 ## Quick start